2008 Detroit Sports Car Challenge

 The Detroit Sports Car Challenge presented by Bosch was the ninth round of the 2008 American Le Mans Series season.
-It took place at the Belle Isle temporary street circuit, Michigan on August 30, 2008.
+It took place at the Detroit Belle Isle street circuit, Michigan on August 30, 2008.

 Report

 Andretti Green Racing scored their first overall victory, as well as the second overall victory for the Acura program.
 Audi failed to win the LMP1 category for the first time all season after one car crashed and the other was disqualified for a rule infraction.
 Intersport Racing, the lone remaining LMP1 competitor, earned the class win.
 Flying Lizard managed to finish the race with all three of their Porsches in the top four in GT2 to help extend their lead over the Tafel Racing Ferraris, while Corvette Racing easily led the GT1 category.

 This race marked the first time since the debut of the Porsche RS Spyder at the 2005 Monterey Sports Car Championships that Porsche failed to finish in a podium position in the LMP2 class; the Acuras of Highcroft Racing and de Ferran Motorsport completed the LMP2 and overall podium behind the Andretti Green Acura, and ahead of the #7 Penske Racing Porsche in fourth.